University Heights, San Diego: Architecture and historic districts

 Shirley Ann Place between Madison Ave. and Monroe Ave., has been designated a historic district by the City of San Diego for its 1920s Spanish Colonial Revival bungalows.

+The Georgia Street Bridge, a Romanesque spandrel arch with Mission Revival styling which is technically in nearby North Park, was added to the National Register of Historic Places upon application by the "University Heights Historical Society."

 Parks

 Trolley Barn Park on Adams Avenue, just east of Park Boulevard, is popular with young families and hosts free concerts on Friday evenings during the summer.
 Sidewalks around the playground in the park are laid out in a pattern mimicking the local street plan, a design also echoed on the carved stone plaque.

 Street sign

 In 1994 community development funds were allocated to construct a street overhead sign.
 In 1995 a contest was held calling for entries from local artists for the street sign design.
 Kevin Whaley's winning concept design was unveiled at the University Heights Community Association meeting.
 The design incorporated historical elements from the past and present within the community.

 In 1996 the City of San Diego awarded the construction project to Young Electric Sign Company (YESCO).
 On April 3, 1997 the sign was unveiled and illuminated for the first time during a community celebration.
 The ribbon was cut by then-Mayor Susan Golding and several dignitaries were on hand.
 The sign serves today as a local landmark and identity for the University Heights community.